How Long Do Peanuts Last?

 Peanuts are best stored in a cool atmosphere away from moisture and other contaminants.
 Refrigerating these nuts is a great way to extend their shelf life by months.
 It is important to note that nuts absorb moisture from the surrounding environment, thus the need to keep them sealed up.
 Storing nuts properly ensures you eat fresh and healthy peanuts, save on food costs, and minimize wastage.

 When storing nuts, please put them in an airtight glass container with a lid.
-This helps prevent odors from other food items from leaking in. you can also use a sealed plastic bag to store peanuts in the freezer.
+This helps prevent odors from other food items from leaking in.
+You can also use a sealed plastic bag to store peanuts in the freezer.

 If storing peanuts in your pantry, make sure they are away from sunlight, moisture, and foods with a strong aroma.
 When unshelled, peanuts can last in your pantry for a few months, but when shelled, they can last for a maximum of one month.
 If you want to store nuts for years and remain fresh and crunchy, freeze them in an airtight container below 0 degrees Celsius.
 You can thaw peanuts and refreeze them frequently without them losing their texture and flavor.